 The bulk of these analyses were conducted at the Quaternary Research Group at the Institute of Geology at the University of Innsbruck, led by Prof. Christoph Spötl: “Variations in the geochemical signatures provided the information needed to reconstruct the region’s rainfall patterns over the last 8000 years.
 To analyze the stalagmites we used the stable isotope method in our lab in Innsbruck.”

 “Despite the distance between the two islands, the summer rainfall at Rodrigues and Madagascar is influenced by the same global-wide tropical rain belt that oscillates north and south with the seasons.
 And when this belt falters and stays further north of Rodrigues, droughts can strike the whole region from Madagascar to Rodrigues,” Hai Cheng explains, the study’s senior coauthor.

-“Li’s work from Rodrigues demonstrates that the hydroclimate of the region experienced a series of drying trends throughout the last 8 millennia, which were frequently punctuated by ‘megadroughts’ that lasted for decades,” notes Hubert Vonhof, scientist at Max Planck Institute of Chemistry in Mainz, Germany and coauthor.
+“Li’s work from Rodrigues demonstrates that the hydroclimate of the region experienced a series of drying trends throughout the last 8 millennia, which were frequently punctuated by ‘megadroughts’ that lasted for decades,” notes Hubert Vonhof, a scientist at Max Planck Institute of Chemistry in Mainz, Germany, and coauthor.

 Resilient to climate stress